Iamtheusername112/palm-side-latest/README.md

-# Palmside Real Estate Admin Dashboard
+# Palmside S.L.
+Admin Dashboard

 A modern, secure admin dashboard for real estate management built with Next.js 15 and PostgreSQL.